benjaminion/upgrading-ethereum-book/src/book.md

 <div class="image">

 ![A bar chart showing the probability of different numbers of aggregators in a committee of 256](md/images/charts/committee_aggregators.svg)
-The probability of of having $k$ aggregators in a beacon committee of size 256.
+The probability of having $k$ aggregators in a beacon committee of size 256.
 The expected number is 16.

 </div>